Edward Henry Delafield: Early life

-Delafield was born in New York, New York on December 23, 1880.
+Delafield was born in New York City on December 23, 1880.
 He was the son of Dr. Francis Delafield (1841–1915) and Katherine Van Rensselaer (d.
 1901), a granddaughter of Stephen Van Rensselaer III, the patroon of Rensselaerwyck.
 Edward Henry Delafield's sister Julia Floyd Crosby (b.
 1874) was the grandmother of musician David Crosby.

-Delafield graduated from St. Paul's School in Concord, New Hampshire and later, Yale University, in 1902, where his father also graduated from in 1860.
+Delafield graduated from St. Paul's School in Concord, New Hampshire, and later, Yale University, in 1902, where his father also graduated from in 1860.

 Career

-In 1921, at the age of 41, Edward Henry Delafield inherited a large farm In Darien, Connecticut.
+In 1921, at the age of 41, Edward Henry Delafield inherited a large farm in Darien, Connecticut.
 He retired as a broker, from the New York Stock Exchange, in 1930, and entered the real estate and insurance business.

 In 1944, he was elected as a Representative to the Connecticut State Legislature and was reelected in 1946.
 He developed the Darien Theater block, the first Seagate subdivision and the early North Stamford properties.

 He founded Delafield Island and the Delafield Island Association.
 He was president of the Weeburn Country Club, and Darien Deputy Sheriff.
 His summer home was called Sunswick.

 Personal life

 In October 1904, he married Winifred Folsom (1882–1927), a descendant of Peter Stuyvesant, who was the fifth daughter of George Winthrop Folsom (1846–1915) of Lenox, Massachusetts, and the granddaughter of George Folsom.
-They lived in Darien, Connecticut and the marriage produced four daughters:
+They lived in Darien, Connecticut, and the marriage produced four daughters: